-44. Generally being enclosed spaces where large numbers of people gather in close proximity for social and business purposes, especially highly trafficked ones like Plaintiffs', are reportedly particularly susceptible to circumstances favorable to the spread of SARS-CoV-2 virions.
-An article published in April 2020 analyzed a case study of three families (families A, B, and C) who had eaten at an air-conditioned restaurant in Guangzhou, China.
-On member of family A, patient A1, had recently traveled from Wuhan, China.
+39. Generally being enclosed spaces where large numbers of people gather in close proximity for social and business purposes, especially highly trafficked ones like Plaintiff's, are reportedly particularly susceptible to circumstances favorable to the spread of SARS-CoV-2 virions.
+An article published in April 2020 analyzed a case study of three families (families A, B, and C) who had eaten at an air-conditioned restaurant in Guangzhou, China.13 One member of family A, patient A1, had recently traveled from Wuhan, China.
 On January 24, 2020, that family member ate at a restaurant with families A, B, and C. By February 5, 2020, 4 members of family A, 3 members of family B, and 2 members of family C had become ill with COVID-19.
 The only known source for those affected persons in families B and C was patient A1 at the restaurant.
-Moreover, a study detected SARS-CoV-2 inside the heating and ventilation visited February 27, 2022); https://www.nih.gov/news-events/nih-research-matters/study-suggests-new-coronavirus-may-remain-surfaces-days (last visited February 27, 2022);
+Moreover, a study detected SARS-CoV-2 inside the heating and ventilation ("HVAC") system connected to hospital rooms of sick patients.
+The study found SARS-CoV-2 in ceiling vent openings, vent exhaust filters, and ducts located as much as 56 meters (over 183 feet) from the rooms of the sick patients.14